WFMY News 2 kicks off 'Read 2 Succeed' at Sumner Elementary School in Greensboro

 WFMY News 2's Read 2 Succeed is back after a two-year pause due to COVID-19.

-We kicked off this year's program this morning at Sumner Elementary School.
+We kicked off this year's program Thursday morning at Sumner Elementary School.

 Look at all the photos of all the fun!